 Depending on their current status in the United States, the immigrant will either be charged under the grounds of inadmissibility or the grounds of deportability.
 In order to know whether a person should be charged under laws of inadmissibility or deportability, we must find out whether they have been admitted to the United States.
-If they have already been admitted to the United States, the immigrant will be subject to grounds of deportability.
+If one has already been admitted to the United States, the immigrant will be subject to grounds of deportability.
 If the person is present in the United States without ever having been admitted, they will be subject to the grounds of inadmissibility.
 Those that are seeking admission must show that they are admissible to the United States and have a basis for relief.
 For those that have already been admitted, the government must show that they are deportable.

 NOTE: In this chapter, because the grounds of inadmissibility and deportability come up before various agencies depending on the context, we will refer generally to DHS (Department of Homeland Security).
-In practice, however, you will need to identify the specific component with whom you are dealing, such as U.S. Citizenship and Immigration Services (USCIS), Immigration and Customs Enforcement (ICE), or Customs and Border Protection (CBP).
+In practice, however, you will need to identify the specific sub-agency with whom you are dealing, such as USCIS, ICE, or CBP.
 Some practitioners may refer to the INS (the Immigration and Naturalization Service), which has now been restructured, and its functions are divided among the new agencies under DHS.